 This route leads in the direction of the mountain Puig de sa Comuna and the plain of Pla de sa Bassa.
 To continue on the circular route, however, you turn left.
 After a few minutes, you get to a saddle.
 From here the trail meanders down into the valley in a few bends.
 You stay on the main path so that you get to an open gate and the Ma-10.
 Unfortunately, from here you have to walk about one kilometer alongside the road to the Mirador de ses Barques.
 Be careful as there might be some traffic.

-From the Mirador de ses Barques you have a wonderful panoramic view of the valley of Sóller, the harbor bay with its two lighthouses, the beach of Platja d’en Repic, and the Mediterranean sea.
+From the Mirador de ses Barques you have a wonderful panoramic view of the valley of Sóller, the harbor bay with its two lighthouses, the beach of Platja d’en Repic, and the Mediterranean Sea.

-Right of the Mirador’s parking lot begins the descent to Fornalutx.
+Right from the Mirador’s parking lot begins the descent to Fornalutx.
 Posts and cairns will guide you along the trails and wide slopes.
 Therefore, you cannot get lost, nevertheless, you’ll have to cross the Ma-10 three times.
 Finally, you turn into the Ma-2120 road.
 At the first bifurcation, you turn right into the Camí de Balix which leads you all the way to the old town of Fornalutx.

 Getting Around by Public Bus

 Mallorca has a truly amazing comprehensive network of public transportation.
-It’s not only easy moving around at the capital Palma.
+It’s not only easy moving around in the capital Palma.
 You can get to almost every small hamlet by public bus.
 There are various connections per day from early morning till night.

 To have a schedule on hand, you can download it from the bus company’s website.
 Transportes de les Illes Balears – short tib – have a very informative website in five languages.